 All groups are subject to the availability of facilitators and participants.

 Abuse can take on many forms: physical, verbal, sexual, emotional, spiritual… it happens in all kinds of relationships and can be overt and public, or subtle and secretive.
 While the details of our individual stories may be quite different, the consequences of abuse are often strikingly similar.
 When we experience abuse, it usually results in feelings of shame, powerlessness, isolation, and emotional detachment.
 Abuse colors the way we feel about ourselves and the way we relate to God and others.
 In Mending the Soul, we explore the nature of abuse, learn more about how it may have impacted us, and engage in a process of healing as we reconnect with God and others from a place of hope and healing.
-Mending the Soul is offered in separate groups for men and for women and typically lasts 12 weeks.
+Mending the Soul is offered in separate groups for men and for women.

 Whether in relationships, at work, with our kids, and even with God, boundaries help us determine what is our responsibility and what is the responsibility of others.
 We will learn how to set limits physically, mentally, spiritually, and emotionally so that all our relationships can be more healthy and balanced.

 For some of us, emotions are overwhelming and all-important.
 For others, they’re bothersome and irrational.
 Wherever you fall on the emotional spectrum, pursuing a healthy relationship with emotions is key to living a passionate abundant life.
 In this group, we’ll learn how emotions work, why they are valuable, what to do when emotions don’t match the situation, helpful tools and habits for cultivating emotional health, and the ins and outs of shame, fear, anger, sadness, jealousy, and happiness.